-The first of the multivariate tests performed by the preprocessor determines if the speed of the platform exceeds a selected realistic threshold velocity (Table 6) for the platform.
-Platform speed is determined using the latitude and longitude positions of the platform since all WOCE DAC netCDF files will have latitude and longitude data, but not all data provided to us includes platform speed and heading information.
+The first of the multivariate tests performed by the preprocessor determines if the speed of the platform exceeds a realistic threshold velocity (Table 6) for the platform.
+Platform speed is determined using the latitude and longitude positions of the platform since all COARE DPC netCDF files have latitude and longitude data, but not all contain platform speed and heading information.
 If the speed exceeds the threshold, both the latitude and longitude are flagged with an F. All F flags are verified by the DQE when the platform speed and heading are present.

-Table 6: Threshold speeds used to assign unrealistic platform speed flag (F).
+Table 6: Threshold speeds used to o assign unrealistic platform speed flag (F).
+Disting Trees Maxima Coood (m a-1)

 Platform Type Maximum Speed (m s -1)

 Research Vessel 15.0

 Drifting Buoy 2.0

 Anchored Buoy 0.0

+Land Station 0.0